Cardon Academy for Teaching Excellence

 - Professor, Arid Lands Resource Sciences - GIDP

-- Assistant Professor of Practice, Nutritional Sciences
+- Assistant Professor of Practice, Nutritional Sciences and Wellness

 - Professor & Department Head, Agricultural Education